The third season at Croft began in

 especially from the south wall of the building.
 Early days yet so

 several options remain open regarding the nature of the structure.
-The

-an issue, we really need to remove a small ash
+tomorrow.
+There is an issue, we really need to remove a small ash

 tree growing in the south west corner, perhaps we can get Jason to

 Before we started we visited some old haunts to examine the work

 being done on the grotto and the finished work on the cascade.

 Everyone sets to work with a will on a preliminary clearance of the

 site.
 On the west side tree roots are exposed plus an opening which

-Sarah and I started the day up at the summer house where we weeded and
+Sarah and I started the day up at the summer house where we weeded

-timber.
+helping clear the timber.
 Sarah and Viviana then excavated what

-looks like a later drain and perimeter wall whilst levels within the walled area were
+looks like a later drain and perimeter wall whilst levels within the

+were hauled away.
 Midway through the afternoon Ian uncovered the

 edge of a deep central pool surrounded by a paved walkway about 65cm

 wide.
 A little later excavations within the south east corner

 revealed the remains of what looked like slate paving, all

 enormously interesting.
 Results tomorrow should be really

-I also monitored the work done down at dam 7 where the concrete barrier
+I also monitored the work done down at dam 7 where the concrete

-profile through the dam.
+uninteresting profile through the dam.